10 online dating tips for men who really need help with women

 #4: Men should just ask questions, as “chicks love talking about themselves” according to The Boyf

 Well, yeah, he is right about this one too.
 It’s really important to learn to be a great dater if you want success.
-Some people even choose to use a dating advice guru.
+Some people even choose to use an online dating coach.
 In the end, it is always up to you, but it doesn’t hurt to try following a few tips from someone who knows how things work.
 Ask questions and let the dating expert know your thoughts so he or she can give you the right advice.

 #5: Treat ‘em mean, keep ‘em keen